dorina-adina/To_Do_List_App_backend/README.md

-# This project represents the backend of the To-Do List App.
+# This project represents the backend of the To-Do List App

 Shortly, the app helps the user to keep his tasks organized and secure.
 It was built with ASP.Net Core Web API following SOLID principles and a 4-layer approach.
 Each layer has a clear responsibility and dependency direction.
 The layers: